Jaani Dushman: Ek Anokhi Kahani

 Jaani Dushman: Ek Anokhi Kahaani is a 2002 Indian Hindi-language fantasy action thriller film directed and produced by Rajkumar Kohli, making it his last film as a director.
-The film stars Armaan Kohli and Manisha Koirala, along with an ensemble cast including Sunny Deol (special appearance), Akshay Kumar (special appearance), Suniel Shetty (special appearance), Arshad Warsi, Sonu Nigam, Aftab Shivdasani, Aditya Pancholi, Rambha and Sharad Kapoor.
+The film stars Armaan Kohli and Manisha Koirala, along with an ensemble cast including Sunny Deol, Akshay Kumar, Suniel Shetty, Arshad Warsi, Sonu Nigam, Aftab Shivdasani, Aditya Pancholi, Rambha and Sharad Kapoor.

 The film was Armaan Kohli's comeback film where he was reintroduced with a new name Munish Kohli.
 Before its release, the film generated considerable hype for its innovative special effects, uncommon in the industry at the time.
 It also marked the first film featuring both Akshay Kumar and Sunny Deol, two major action stars of the previous decade, though they had no scenes together.

 Upon its release, the film received overwhelmingly negative reviews and was a box office failure.
 Critics cited a poorly executed story, illogical scenes, and miscasting, notably the use of older actors as college students.
 Several scenes were plagiarised from Hollywood films, including The Terminator and The Matrix.
-The film is widely regarded as one of the worst ever made.
+The film is widely regarded as one of the worst ever made in the Bollywood.
 Following its failure, director Rajkummar Kohli retired from filmmaking.
-The careers of actresses Kiran Rathod, Pinky Campbell, and actor Siddharth Ray also ended with this film.
+The careers of actress Pinky Campbell and actor Siddharth Ray ended with this film and also his last film in his lifetime before he died on 8 March 2004.

-Over the years, Jaani Dushman achieved cult status in the "so bad it's good" genre due to frequent television re-runs.